PUNCH-Cyber/stoq/docs/_sources/PluginDevelopment.txt

 method.
 The ``heartbeat`` method will be called with the plugin object as its only argument (so ``heartbeat`` can be treated as a class method of the plugin).
 The ``heartbeat`` method will only be called once, and it is expected to loop to call whatever periodic actions the plugin wishes to take.
-For example:
+For example

 .. code:: python

     def heartbeat(self):
         while True:
             time.sleep(1)
             self._checkCommit()

-.. note:: Actions performed in the heartbeat must be multithread/multiprocess safe.
+.. note:: Actions performed in the heartbeat must be multithread/multiprocess
+          safe.
 If the actions in the heartbeat may change the values of properties that other plugin methods (like ``save``) may also change, it is the responsibility of the plugin to properly handle locking access to those objects, or find other methods of thread safety.

-.. note:: Also, at present only Worker and Connector plugins are checked to see if they need heartbeats.
+.. note:: Also, at present only Worker and Connector plugins are checked to see
+          if they need heartbeats.
 Others may be added in the future if the need arises.

 Workers